Dr Lynne Chepulis

 Brittany Ryan (2019) Evaluating the effectiveness of an Education Group Intervention on the psychological wellbeing of breast cancer patients

 Varun Varak (2019) Comparison of carbohydrate loading vs insulin adjustment in patients with Type 1 diabetes during exercise.

 Nutrition, Diabetes, Obesity, Epidemiology, Chronic disease development, Cancer, Clinical trials.

 Current projects include

 i) an assessment of antioxidant-rich food extracts on glycaemic response in prediabetes

 ii) NZ Public Health Nutrition (evaluation of sugars in SSBs, children's breakfast cereals,

-v) barriers to diagnosis in patients with colorectal cancer
+vi) barriers to diagnosis and the effect of co-morbidities in patients with colorectal cancer